Sakthidass5/Car-rental/README.md

 npm start

-Features:
-User registration and login

-View list of available cars (with price, type, image)

-Book a car for specific dates

-Admin dashboard to add/edit/delete cars

-JWT-based authentication

-API integration with backend

-Responsive UI

 Car-rental/
 ├── node_modules/           ← created by npm install (not committed to Git) ├── package-lock.json       ← created by npm install (commit to Git)